DeniseAlicia/Code1/LearningDiary.md

 ### What I learned today:

+- "sudo" in the Linux Terminal means "SuperUser
 - Basics of Markdown (kinda like LaTex, lets you format the text via commands/symbols directly instead of a program doing it for you)
 - Creating and editing repositories and files in GitHub
 - Cloning said repositories into Visual Studio Code